mlflow/mlflow/docs/source/models.rst

     result = mlflow.evaluate(model, eval_dataset, predictions="answer", targets="targets", extra_metrics=[mymetric])

-When you want to pass additional parameters to the custom metric function, you can use the ``evaluator_config`` parameter.
+When you want to pass additional parameters to the extra metric function, you can use the ``evaluator_config`` parameter.

 .. code-block:: python